localsearchbench/localsearchbench.github.io/README.md

 - **Interactive Demo**: Web-based interface for testing
 - **Scalable Backend**: FastAPI + FAISS vector search
 - **Docker Support**: Easy deployment with Docker Compose
+- **MCP Integration**: Use as AI tool in Claude Desktop, Cursor, and more! 🆕

 ## 🛠️ Development